 Getting braces is a momentous occasion in a child’s life.
 Not only is this treatment going to help them achieve a healthy, attractive smile, it is going to help them feel better and take better care of their teeth.
 Getting to these important goals can be intimidating, especially if a child has not known anyone with braces.
 Knowing what to do when you first get braces can make this period of adjustment much easier for children and parents.
-Adult and adolescent orthodontics patients will also find this information helpful.
+Adult and adolescent orthodontics patients will also find this information helpful for their first weeks wearing braces.

 Managing Soreness and Discomfort